eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 SPARQL endpoints declare how DataPlatform connects to a SPARQL-capable store or service.
 This includes stores that are capable of reading and writing RDF such as Virtuoso as well as read-only services like remote SPARQL HTTP endpoints (e.g. DBpedia).

 With the default configuration, DataPlatform uses an in-memory database.
-This means, that no persistent storage is available, unless a store supporting data persistence is configured.
+This means, that no persistent storage is available unless a store supporting data persistence is configured.

-The following example showcases a setup in which for each Resource all rdfs:label, Literals with language es, then en and in the end those without a language are evaluated.
+The following example shows a setup in which for each Resource all rdfs:label, Literals with language es, then en and in the end those without a language are evaluated.
-If nothing matches here, skos:prefLabel is examined in the same way
+If there are no matches here, skos:prefLabel is examined in the same way

 ```yaml
 proxy: